getkirby-v2/plugins/temp.md

 Maybe a plugin does not work with the latest version of Kirby or has security issues.
 Then it's good for other people to know about it.

-- You can comment in the plugin issue on why the plugin is a bad one.
+- You can comment in the plugin issue on why the plugin as a bad one.
 - If you are a collaborator you can add the label `WARNING`.
 - If other people agree about the warning, also edit the initial comment and write why people should not use it.